Here’s how content automation recreates old work so it stays relevant to both customers and search engines.

 So, how can you maximize your content’s value and keep it invitingly fresh?

 Web content can exceed its best-before date for many reasons.
 Typically, these reasons fit into one of three categories:

-- Changes to your business’s products and services—such as references to a ‘new release’ that has since been superseded, or Terms & Conditions that have not kept pace with the latest regulations.
+- Changes to your business’s products and services.
+References to a ‘new release’ that has since been superseded, or Terms & Conditions that have not kept pace with the latest regulations.

-- Changes to other business’s products and services—such as outdated specifications for products on sale on your site or even descriptions for products that are now defunct.
+- Changes to other business’s products and services.
+Outdated specifications for products on sale on your site or even descriptions for products that are now defunct.

-- Changing times—such as the shifting nature of SEO best practice or that blog post you wrote in 2017 declaring that TikTok will never catch on.
+- Changing times.
+Shifting nature of SEO best practice or that post from 2017 declaring that TikTok will never catch on.